Course Syllabus

 - Contact: bajaj@cs.utexas.edu bajaj@oden.utexas.edu

 NOTE: All questions related to class should be posted through Piazza.
-Here is the link to register for Piazza: You can also join via the Piazza Tab on the Canvas course page.
+Here is the link to register for Piazza: Links to an external site.
+You can also join via the Piazza Tab on the Canvas course page.

 Teaching Assistant